-Thank you for your interest in the Coolidge Cup.
-If you were not able to make it to one of the Qualifying Tournaments this year, or if you did but were not one of the top finishers that received a bid from one of those tournaments, you can still compete for a bid to the Coolidge Cup via this online application.
+If you are not able to make it to one of the Qualifying Tournaments this year, or if you did but were not one of the top finishers that received a bid from one of those tournaments, you can still compete for a bid to the Coolidge Cup via this online application.

 To compete for an invitation to the Coolidge Cup, fill out the application at the bottom of this page.
 The application asks you to list your debating accomplishments and provide a five-minute video of yourself delivering either an opening affirmative or negative statement on the resolution that we have provided below.